Canadian-Wildlife-Federation/abfishpass/README.md

 ---
 #### 12 - ReCompute Smoothed Z Value
-We recompute smoothed z values again based on the raw data so any added vertices are computed based on the raw data and not interpolated points.
+Recompute smoothed z values again based on the raw data so any added vertices are computed based on the raw data and not interpolated points.

 **Script**